 When marketing to the G.I. or Silent generations remember to keeping your message traditional to appeal to them.
 Having an ad that “swears” or is lascivious in nature will likely turn them off.
 Focus your marketing on places they gather, such as network TV, news outlets, and within their local market.

-If you are looking to market to any of the younger generations please visit our past blogs:
+If you are looking to market to any of the younger generations, check out our past blogs!

 Purchase Behavior of Generation Z